jshuadvd/hacks-n-notes/networks.md

 - All devices in the internet have unique addresses

 ### IP Address
-- IPv4 has 4 parts consisting of 8 bits each.
+- IPv4 has 4 parts consisting of 8 bits each ~ 0 to 255 in decimals.

 ## DNS (Domain Name Server)